antalsz/hs-to-coq/doc/source/quickstart.rst

 .. option:: --iface-dir <dir>

 The ``--iface-dir`` command line argument tells ``hs-to-coq`` where to find the interface files for the translated files in the ``base`` library.
-These interface files contain extra information about the base library produced during translation.
+These interface files contain extra information about produced during translation and are needed to translate any modules that use the ``base`` libraries.

 .. option:: -o <dir>

 The ``-o`` argument specifies the output directory for the generated ``.v`` files.
 In this case, it is the current directory.

 An example translated in this way is `simple